lwoluke/usd-automated-testing/README.md

 - Geometry (usdGeom)
 - Shaders (usdShade)
 - Layer structure
+- Variants

 This program is built using Pixar's Universal Scene Description (USD) libraries, making it ideal for workflows in animation, VFX, and gaming pipelines.

 ---

 ## Prerequisites
-Before building or using a prebuilt binary and then running this project, ensure you have the following:
+Before building or using a prebuilt binary, and then running this project, ensure you have the following:

 ### Required Tools
 - A C++ compiler (e.g., GCC, Clang, MSVC)